Former owner calls Ghost Adventures special ‘a disgrace,’ questions police involvement

 “We’re here because the new owners believe that this dark force has been reawakened,” Bagans says.

 Bagans also speaks to Burrillville Police Lt.
-Albert Carlo in the program, dubbed, “The Curse of the Harrisville Farmhouse.”
+Albert Carlow in the program, dubbed, “The Curse of the Harrisville Farmhouse.”

 “We’ve tracked down the lieutenant who has jurisdiction over this area,” the star of the popular ghost hunting program says.

-“A lot of people knew of the house and knew of some of the things that happened here,” says Carlo.
+“A lot of people knew of the house and knew of some of the things that happened here,” says Carlow.
 “After the movie it became non-stop traffic up and down the road”

-Bagans says that Carlo told him that the owner “just before Cory,” had several emergency calls to 911 for mysterious illnesses.
+Bagans says that Carlow told him that the owner, “just before Cory,” had several emergency calls to 911 for mysterious illnesses.

-“We would come here in the middle of the night,” said Carlo.
+“We would come here in the middle of the night,” said Carlow.
 “It was constant for a guy that didn’t seem to be all that ill.”

 Sutcliffe calls the statement “lies,” and she has filed a complaint over the story with the Burrillville Police Department.